MayoCalc / Blog / Finance

 4. Refinance to a Lower Rate

-If your credit score has improved since you took out your loans, refinancing can lower your rate significantly.
-Dropping from 6.5% to 4.5% on a $35,000 loan saves about $3,900 over 10 years.
-Be cautious about refinancing federal loans into private loans though, as you lose access to income-driven repayment plans, deferment, and potential forgiveness programs.
+If your credit is better now than when you borrowed, you can probably refinance to a lower rate.
+Going from 6.5% to 4.5% on $35K saves about $3,900.
+One big warning: refinancing federal loans into private loans means you lose access to income-driven repayment, deferment, and forgiveness programs.
+Once you go private, there's no going back.

 5. Automate Payments (and Get the Rate Discount)